-FERC last Tuesday issued an order to Wyckoff Gas Storage Co.
-LLC, a subsidiary of Greyhawk Gas Storage Co., to amend the company's 2003 FERC certificate to build and operate a 6 Bcf working gas storage facility in western New York state.
+FERC on Tuesday issued an order to Wyckoff Gas Storage Co.
+LLC, a subsidiary of Greyhawk Gas Storage Co., amending the company’s 2003 FERC certificate to build and operate a 6 Bcf working gas storage facility in western New York state.

 Wyckoff now plans to phase the construction of the storage project, noting that it has found that half of the approved 9,470 horsepower (hp) of compression and one of two approved dehydration units will not be required initially, as well as the 7.7-mile South Lateral.
 Phase I will consist of initially installing only 4,740 hp of compression and a single dehydration unit; converting three existing wells to I/W wells and two existing production wells to observation wells; constructing the six new I/W wells at the new surface location and associated pipeline; and building a 3.6-mile, 16-inch diameter North Lateral pipeline.